 Petrin Hill is a little way from the centre of Prague and, as the name would suggest, up a pretty steep hill.
-It’s worth the climb though for the sweeping views over the entire city of Prague.
+It’s worth the climb though for the sweeping views over the entire city so I recommend you still add this to your list of top 10 things to do in Prague on your visit.
 There is a really ugly replica of the Eiffel Tower at the top of it, but if you climb this, I’m told you can get an even better view.
 I didn’t bother doing this as there was a large queue and I could see well enough from the path winding down the hill.
 It was also a particularly misty day and I thought going even further up probably wouldn’t improve the view.

 What’s more, this is a great place to take your kids as there is a play area and a Mirror Maze.

 This library may or may not have been one of my main reasons for wanting to visit Prague.
+It was certainly top of my list of things to do in Prague!
 I had seen some photos of it online and it most certainly deserves the title as one of the most beautiful libraries in the whole world.
 The library is fairly small but the two floors are entirely lined with old books and there are some really cool old globes and clocks in the centre of the hall.
 Unfortunately you can’t take photos inside the library (for security reasons), so I’ve included a picture of a picture of it, which (obviously) doesn’t do it justice.

 Visit Prague Castle

 Prague Castle wasn’t quite what I thought it would be as it’s more of a complex with lots of different buildings in it.
 As it was Christmas time there was also a really great Christmas market in the centre, in front of St Vitus’ Cathedral, which was super cute and very festive.
+If you’re visiting around Christmas, definitely add this market to your list of things to do in Prague in December.
 There’s lots of different things to see such as Golden Lane, St George’s Basilica and more.
 You can enter the castle complex for free and there are various different ticket packages for entering different sites.
 There’s also a Starbucks just outside the Castle, which has great views over the city, and you can go into the viewing platform for free.

 John Lennon Wall